New Funding for Systemic Nutritional Medicine Platform by DAMP FD.

 Our Mission Statement

-Providing novel insights into how daily and constitutive interaction of the gut with diet-delivered nutrients or compounds improve its integrity or trigger intestinal inflammation that may boost tumor development in an individual manner.
-Our overriding goal is to decipher underlying molecular mechanisms of rising incidences of colorectal carcinoma patients at younger ages to develop tailored preventive strategies.
+Hence, our goal is to provide novel insights into how daily and constitutive interaction of the gut with diet-delivered nutrients or compounds improve its integrity or trigger intestinal inflammation that may boost tumor development in an individual manner.
+Our overriding goal is to decipher underlying molecular mechanisms of IBD as well as rising incidences of colorectal carcinoma patients at younger ages to develop tailored preventive strategies.

 Our approach

 To understand how the gut responds to individual dietary habits on the molecular level in the context of inflammation-driven carcinogenesis, we connect functional and metabolic data from cell biology with phenotypic and clinical data collected from human studies, intestinal 3D-organoid cultures or from animal models of acute or chronic intestinal inflammation as well as of inflammation-driven colorectal carcinogenesis.
-Our lab has long-standing experience in immunohistochemistry, fluorescence microscopy, flow cytometry, molecular cell biology and metabolic analyses of intestinal cells.
+Our lab has long-standing experience in immunohistochemistry, fluorescence microscopy, flow cytometry, molecular cell biology, spatial single-cell proteomics/transcriptomics and metabolic analyses of intestinal cells.

 Selected projects